droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 ```
      2.5%     97.5%
-0.6403458 0.8598830
+0.6338620 0.8606364
 ```
-Thus, one is 95% confident that the probability of being a *semotus* for a hoary bat with a 3.1 mm canine tooth height is between 0.64 and 0.86.
+Thus, one is 95% confident that the probability of being a *semotus* for a hoary bat with a 3.1 mm tooth height is between 0.63 and 0.86.

 ### CIs for Predicted Values of X for a Given Probability
 The same process can be followed for making a confidence interval for the value of the quantitative explanatory variable for a certain probability.
 First, make a function to compute the value of X for a given probability.[^predX]